-Dominican immigrant Jose Brito grew up in poverty but now runs WeCare, a domestic-care company with 147 employees and annual revenues of around $3 million.
+Dominican immigrant Jose Brito Bueno grew up in poverty but now runs WeCare, a domestic-care company with 213 employees.
 When he was just 10 years old, his father — leaving their home in Santo Domingo — stowed away in a cargo ship bound for the United States.
 He hid in the space where the anchor was stored, and to this day bears an impressive scar where he burned his right leg against hot machinery.
 He made it to Camden, New Jersey, started a bodega, and eventually, gained a green card.
-In 1992, he brought Brito to the United States as a legal immigrant.
+In 1992, he brought his son to the United States as an authorized immigrant.

 They’re here anyway, and they’re working — they aren’t parasites, they’re giving back to the system.